Optimizing Container Loading and Unloading through Dual-Cycling and Dockyard Rehandle Reduction Using a Hybrid Genetic Algorithm: Literature Review

 The issue of rehandling is typically connected to the arrangement of containers on ships and in yards.
 Some studies have addressed the rehandling problem by examining the containership stowage plan or the yard storage arrangements.
-They concentrated on refining the rehandling strategy based on specific loading sequences without considering how the loading sequence might impact rehandling.
-Kim \citep{kim1997evaluation} proposed a methodology to calculate the expected number of rehandles to pick up a random container and the total number of rehandles to pick up all the containers in a bay for a given initial stacking configuration.
-Imai et al. \citep{imai2006multi} formulated the issue as a multi-objective integer programming challenge.
-They employed the weighting method and acquired a collection of non-inferior solutions.
-Sauri and Martin \citep{sauri2011space} suggested three stacking strategies, which consider the containers’ arrival rates, departure rates, and storage yard characteristics, then developed a model to determine the number of rehandles.
-Lee et al. \citep{lee2009heuristic} proposed a novel approach that integrated yard truck scheduling and storage allocation and developed a hybrid insertion algorithm to solve this problem.
-Gharehgozli et al. \citep{caserta2011applying} presented a yard crane scheduling problem to carry out a set of container storage and introduced an algorithm based on the corridor method, designed to address the problem of relocating blocks within block stacking systems.
+They concentrated on refining the rehandling strategy based on specific loading sequences, without considering how these loading sequences might impact rehandling. \cite{kim1997evaluation} proposed a methodology to calculate the expected number of rehandles to pick up a random container and the total number of rehandles to pick up all the containers in a bay for a given initial stacking configuration. \cite{imai2006multi} formulated the issue as a multi-objective integer programming challenge.
+They employed the weighting method and acquired a collection of non-inferior solutions. \cite{sauri2011space} suggested three stacking strategies, which consider the containers’ arrival rates, departure rates, and storage yard characteristics, and then developed an algorithm to determine the number of rehandles. \cite{lee2009heuristic} proposed a novel approach that integrated yard truck scheduling and storage allocation and developed a hybrid insertion algorithm to solve this problem. \cite{caserta2011applying, wang2024optimization} presented a yard crane scheduling problem to carry out a set of container storage and introduced an algorithm based on the corridor method designed to address the problem of relocating blocks within block stacking systems.

 Various algorithms are employed to address relocation problems, but the GA is commonly adopted to conduct the solutions because of its efficiency.
-For example, Homayouni et al. \citep{homayouni2014genetic} integrated the scheduling of quay cranes, AGVs, and handling platforms and proposed a GA to solve the problem.
-Ji et al. \citep{ji2015optimization} presented an improved GA design to solve the model.
+For example, \cite{homayouni2014genetic} integrated the scheduling of QCs, AGVs, and handling platforms and proposed a GA to solve the problem.
+Ji et al. \citep{ji2015optimization} presented an improved GA design to solve the algorithm.
 Compared with earlier strategies and heuristics, they demonstrated the effectiveness of their optimization approach and algorithm.